-This funds from this re-mortgage could then be used as a deposit to purchase Mr & Mrs Smith’s new home and a new residential mortgage could be taken out secure on their new home.
+This funds from this Let to Buy remortgage could be used as a deposit to purchase their new home and (if needed) a new residential mortgage would be taken out to complete the purchase, secured on their new home.

-The main difference between a Let to Buy and a Buy to Let Re-mortgage is that with the former the property that the mortgage is secured on is/was the client’s residential home that they lived in.
-A Buy to Let re-mortgage is when a client wishes to re-finance an existing rental property.
+The main difference between Let to Buy and Buy to Let remortgages is that with the former the property that the mortgage is secured on was the client’s residential home that they lived in; a Buy to Let remortgage is when a client wishes to refinance a rental property they already own.